-Indigenous Women in Leadership.
+Indigenous Women in Leadership Award and Keynote.
 The role of women in traditional life has long been one of leadership and strength.
 Through the tenacity and determination of our Indigenous women the family has endured as has the culture and adaptation to changing economic and political landscapes since the arrival of the new peoples on the shores of Turtle Island.
-Join us as our panel of successful Indigenous business women discuss their challenges, achievements and vision for an equitable and prosperous future for all Canadians.
+Join us as we award one of Canada's top indigenous women with the 1st CCAB Indigenous Women in Leadership Award.
+Learn from our Award Winner as she discusses the challenges, achievements and vision for an equitable and prosperous future for all Canadians.